How To Treat Facial Hair Loss

 Some of the most common causes of male hair loss are:

-- Alopecia areata, a form of hair loss that occurs when a patient's immune system attacks the hair follicle.
+- Alopecia areata, a form of hair loss that occurs when a patient's immune system attacks the hair follicle

-- Hormonal imbalances including thyroid dysfunction.
+- Hormonal imbalances, including thyroid dysfunction

-- Nutritional deficiencies, such as anaemia and protein deficiencies.
+- Nutritional deficiencies, such as anaemia and protein deficiencies

-- Exposure to high levels of toxins like mercury or selenium.
+- Exposure to high levels of toxins like mercury or selenium

 The likely cause of hair loss needs established before starting treatment.
 Treatment plans begin with blood tests to try to identify any internal causes in addition to possible genetic factors.
-Once the tests are studies, a full-scale treatment plan can be created.
+Once the tests are studied, a full-scale treatment plan can be created.

 The causes of hair loss in women are similar to those in men, the main culprits being hormonal imbalances and nutritional deficiencies.
-However, when it comes to eyebrows, some women seek treatment after over plucking their brows and noticing that the hair no longer grows back.
+However, when it comes to eyebrows, some women seek treatment after over-plucking their brows and noticing that the hair no longer grows back.

 How is Hair Loss Treated?

 The course of treatment that a practitioner suggests will depend on the root cause.
 If the cause of hair loss has a medical source such as a hormonal or nutritional imbalance, that issue will be treated before other options are explored to see if that is sufficient to encourage enough hair growth.
-Particularly for facial hair loss, treatments with Platelet Rich Plasma (PRP) and hair transplants are common in addition to topical treatments.
+Particularly for facial hair loss, treatments with Platelet-Rich Plasma (PRP) and hair transplants are common in addition to topical treatments.

 "A good practitioner will look at a patient’s hair growth as a gardener would look at their crop," says Dr. Paul.
 "If you imagine the skin as the soil, the hair as plants, and the follicles as seeds, it can help patients understand how we look at establishing a treatment plan.
 If the gardener is dealing with poor soil, they will address that before taking care of the crop.
-Likewise if the crop is sparse, they will sew more seeds to fill in the area.”
+Likewise, if the crop is sparse, they will sew more seeds to fill in the area.”

 How Does PRP Work?

-Platelet Rich Plasma (PRP) is a treatment made famous by the Vampire Facial and is now used to treat a range of conditions, from arthritis to skin rejuvenation.
+PRP is a treatment made famous by the Vampire Facial and is now used to treat a range of conditions, from arthritis to skin rejuvenation.
 In treating hair loss, PRP works by triggering dormant follicles to start producing healthy hair again.
 The option is generally considered a good option for patients who have developed patches of sparse hair.

 Dr. Paul suggests that patients should expect two to three treatments over the course of a year.
 With PRP, excess shedding of hair should decrease two months after the first treatment.
-After four months, thickening hair should be evident and new hair growth visible after six months post-treatmetnt.
+After four months, thickening hair should be evident and new hair growth visible after six months post-treatment.
 PRP treatment costs around $1,500 per treatment, but this figure varies depending on the area being treated and other factors.

 How Do Hair Transplants Work?